elgs/leanweb/README.md

 #### LWElement.domReady()

 `domReady()` will be called after all initial DOM events are bound, and all DOM interpolations are evaluated.
-This method is meant to be overriden and is a graet place to send events to the event bus.
+This method is meant to be overridden and is a great place to send events to the event bus.

 #### LWElement.inputReady()